 Designed for utility and ease-of-use in a clinic setting

 HOW IS IT USED?

-Ekso provides functional based rehabilitation, over ground gait training, and upright, weight bearing exercise unlike any other.
+The Ekso GT robotic exoskeleton is a Class I medical device (United States FDA), Class I medical device (Australia), and Class IIa medical device (European Union, CE) Class 1 by Health Canada which provides functional based rehabilitation, over ground gait training, and upright, weight bearing exercise under the supervision of a physical therapist.
 It has been designed for the needs of busy therapists treating a wide range of patients in a single day.
 The suit is strapped over the users´ clothing with easy adjustments to transition between patients in as little as five minutes.

 A physical therapist actuates steps with a button push.
 The user progresses from sit to stand and using a walker to walking with crutches, often in their first session.

 User take control of actuating their steps via buttons on the crutches or walker.

 The user achieves the next step by moving their hips forward and shifting them laterally.
 The Ekso device recognizes that the user is in the correct position and steps.